AdobeDocs/workfront.en/help/quicksilver/wf-api/api/update-default-api-versioning.md

 In 2011, Workfront released Version 3.0 of the API.
 Default was automatically moved to Version 3.0, which broke many customer integrations that were too complex to utilize Version 3.0 without being updated.
 As a result, Workfront rolled back this change and left the default version at Version 2.

 Since 2011, Workfront has substantially increased API functionality.
 Because of this, we have deprecated older versions of our API.
-In 2017, rather than update Default, which would undoubtedly break more integrations, we removed the concept of a default version entirely.
+In 2017, rather than update Default, we removed the concept of a default version entirely.
 This was to encourage our customers to use stable versions of our APIs and to maintain their integrations on a cycle of, at most, three years.

 Workfront is now reinstating the Default API version.
 The Default API is set to the most recent version of the Workfront API, and will be updated to the most recent version each time a new version is released.